I/O Controller Hub: ICH7

 The ICH7 started to ship in mid-2005 together with Intel's new high-end MCH, the i955X.
-Two additional PCI express ×1-Ports, a SATA 2.0 Controller for up to 300 MB/s data transmission rate (the mobile version has this capability disabled), as well as support for Intel's "Active Management Technology" were added.
+Two additional PCIe ×1 slots, a SATA 2.0 Controller for up to 300 MB/s data transmission rate (the mobile version has this capability disabled), as well as support for Intel's "Active Management Technology" were added.
 Only the ICH7DH, ICH7R, ICH7-M, ICH7-M DH chip have AHCI support.
 The ICH7 (Base) and ICH7-U (Ultra-mobile) chip do not support AHCI.

 The ICH7R additionally supports RAID 5.